ArtSabintsev/Siren/README.md

 > ----
 > #### `siren.alertType = .None`
 >
 > This option doesn't show an alert view.
-It's useful for skipping Patch, Minor, or Major updates, or for presenting your own UI.
+It's useful for skipping Revision, Patch, Minor, or Major updates, or for presenting your own UI.

 ### Prompting for Updates without Alerts